Clearances for Those Who no Longer Live in Michigan

 It really translates to this: If you live here, you get a license back.
 If you’ve moved out of Michigan, the Secretary of State cannot give you, as a non-resident, any kind of Michigan license, but can instead release the “hold” created by your revocation.
 In other words:

 - Former Michigan Resident: Only eligible for clearance to get out of state license

 - Current Michigan Resident: Only eligible for restored Michigan license.

-I can help.
-As long as you've really quit drinking, I will win a clearance of the Michigan hold on your driving record so that you can obtain or renew a license in another state, and get on with life, guaranteed.
+If our firm handles your case, you WILL win a clearance of the Michigan hold on your driving record so that you can obtain or renew a license in another state, and get on with life.